Home – How-to – What is Switch Control and how to use it on iPhone and iPad

 Visual

 Visual modifications can help a user see the cursor items better.
-You can make the cursor larger or change its color to make it easier to spot.
+For example, you can make the cursor larger or change its color to make it easier to spot.

 Create new gestures